 Writing, Grammar, Punctuation and Spellings

 It is commonly known that good writers are often passionate readers.
-In school, we use rich texts (including some Power of Reading texts) as a base for our units of work, ensuring our children know what exciting and engaging writing looks like.
+In school, we use rich texts (including texts set in other cultures or have an spiritual, moral, social theme) as a base for our units of work, ensuring our children know what exciting and engaging writing looks like.
 We strongly believe that writing is not just one lesson in the daily timetable.
 Writing features in many aspects of the 'Lynsted day'.

 Planning and assessment in writing:

 Before each unit, the children write a cold task.
-This is their attempt at the focus genre without any input.
+This is their attempt at the focus genre without any input and is highlighted in their books with a blue LO slip.
 We assess this against the year group standards and use this to base the planning on, to know the areas which need developing and which the children already know.

 When planning, we always start with the desired outcome and plan backwards from that.
 Each week we focus on two skills specific to the genre being studied.
 These skills are examined in the model text so that features are understood.
 The skills are then practised and applied by the children.
 The children then plan their writing which will incorporate the skills so that the children are ready for the final stage where they produce their writing.

-The children’s final writing is the Hot Task.
+The children’s final writing is the Hot Task, highlighted in their books with a pink LO slips and writing checklist.
 This is assessed against the year group standards and the progress from the cold task is measured as a percentage increase.
 Children should use their previous learning in their writing so ‘banked learning’ is seen.

 How writing looks in lessons: